130 - 230 pounds

 Unlike most shark species that have two dorsal fins, the broadnose sevengill shark only has one.

 At birth, the broadnose sevengill shark measures 15 to 17 inches.
 As it matures, it reaches almost 5 feet for the male and 7 feet for the female.
 The biggest on record was found to be 9.8 feet in length.
 The oldest broadnose sevengill shark lived up to 49 years.

 The broadnose sevengill shark is a predator, one of the most frequent ones in shallow waters.
 It has been found to feed mostly on mammals, but will also consume other sharks, rays, and other fish.
 This species is also known to stealthily hunt in packs when targeting larger prey.

 Fishing for the broadnose sevengill shark is a challenge because there are very few of its species and is known to mature slowly.
 However, that makes it all the more a gamefish that attracts many serious anglers.
 It does give a good fight when caught, but is not as strong as other large fish.
 It is very flexible, though.
 It can bite its tail to free itself from capture.

 The best way to catch this fish is on a 40- to 50-pound tackle baited with whole fish such as sardines or mackerel.
 Even salmon bellies will do.

-A large number of this shark species can be spotted in the San Francisco Bay, Tomales Bay, and Humboldt Bay.
-They have also been commonly found near the Golden Gate Bridge and the Alcatraz Island.
+A large number of these shark species can be spotted in San Francisco Bay, Tomales Bay, and Humboldt Bay.
+They have also been commonly found near the Golden Gate Bridge and Alcatraz Island.
 It can also be found in the temperate waters of the western Pacific, Indian, and southern Atlantic Oceans.